Soldier Boys: Plot

 Dieter Hedrick, once a small and timid person, over time becomes a member of an anti-aircraft gun battery that scores at least one kill during Allied bombing raids.
 Moving steadily higher in rank in the Hitler Youth (in German Hitlerjugend, abbreviated HJ), Dieter is promoted to lead a group of 180 boys, who are part of the enormous project to build the Westwall (Siegfried Line) before the Allies arrive.
 Two fellow HJ's are less fortunate: Ernst Gessel is killed when a British Spitfire fighter strafes the site, and Willi Hoffmann is shot for attempting to desert.
 Dieter proves himself to be a capable leader, and he, along with a few other HJ leaders meet Adolf Hitler and Albert Speer and are decorated for their contributions to the German war effort.
 Dieter is anxious to fight and, following other senior HJ's, goes into the Wehrmacht.
 Assigned to a unit that is demoralized and badly understrength, Dieter meets Schaefer, a weary soldier whose cynical attitude contrasts sharply with Dieter's blind, fiery patriotism.
 Schaefer had a son, an HJ, who was killed while manning an AA gun in an Allied bombing raid and has seen far more of the war than Dieter, being a veteran of Stalingrad.
 He constantly criticizes Dieter's blind devotion to Hitler, truthfully saying that the war is lost for Germany and that simply living to see the end of it is the best thing any German soldier can hope for.
 Despite their constant arguing, Dieter gradually begins to form a father-son relationship with Schaefer.

 In December 1944, Spence and Dieter are both sent into the snow-covered forests of the Ardennes as Germany mounts a major offensive.
 When both boys kill their first enemy, they react differently.
 Dieter is proud to have killed an enemy of Germany, while Spence is far less enthusiastic.
 As fighting continues, both sides suffer losses.
 Ted Draney and half of Spence's company are killed after being ambushed by two Tiger I tanks and German infantry.
-Later, Dieter boasts of having shot several of the American infantry, while Schaefer reveals having deliberately aimed beneath them.
+Later, Dieter boasts of having shot several of the American infantry.
+Schaefer then tells Dieter of his disillusionment with the Nazi cause, having learned of the Holocaust while recuperating in Warsaw from his wounds on the Eastern front, and reveals that he deliberately aimed beneath the American soldiers.
 Overnight, the Americans bring up reinforcements, with the result that when the Germans attack them again the next day, they are going up against a force much stronger than they expected.